 About 80% of our woodland is made up of beech, oak and silver birch.
-The silver birch are very important because it is unusual to have a lot of mature ones.
-Birch are good trees to have because they do not make a thick canopy so light gets through and shrubs like hazel and bramble can grow under them.
-Birch woodland supports loads of invertebrates, birds like woodpeckers & nuthatches & plants such as bracket fungi.
+The Silver birch are very important because it is unusual to have a lot of mature ones.
+Birch ae good trees to have because they do not make a thick canopy so light gets through and shrubs like hazel and bramble can grow under them.
+Birch woodland supports loads of invertebrates, birds like woodpeckers and nuthatches and plants such as bracket fungi.

-We aim to sustain and if possible enhance the diversity of our woodland in order to create a healthy habitat for as many different plant and animal species as possible.
+We aim to sustain and if possible to enhance the diversity of our woodland in order to create a healthy habitat for as many plant and animal species as possible.